Annual Security & Fire Report:

 - The Business Manager provides training to prevent misrepresentation related to tuition, fees, refund policies, and other financial matters.

-- The Director of Financial Aid is responsible for training on proper representation of financial aid options and policies.
+- The Director of Financial Aid is responsible for training on the proper representation of financial aid options and policies.

 Northland is committed to transparency and integrity in all communications with students and stakeholders.